-- Aim to improve EPC rating to a B or where outside of the scope of the project, enable this to be achieved through follow on works and before 2030; - For projects over £500,000 value, achieve a minimum certification of BREEAM Very Good; - Review options for decommissioning any onsite fossil fuel systems, such as gas and oil, where full electrification is feasible.
-Where not possible, plan for how this can be achieved in the future. - Identify feasible and cost effective measures to reduce tenant energy use intensity in line with future net zero operations, including upgrading lighting, controls, heating and ventilation and fabric efficiency. - Maximise opportunity for onsite generation of energy, principally through Solar PV. - Upgrade metering so as a minimum whole building consumption is recorded via automated means, available for monitoring and analysis by PHP and occupiers; - Minimise waste and maximise opportunities for material reuse through design and construction and aim to specify and install new products which can be easily maintained, upgraded or refurbished over their lifetime; - Have a preference for materials with responsible sourcing certification including BES6001 and Cradle to Cradle certification;
+- Aim to improve EPC rating to a B or where outside of the scope of the project, enable this to be achieved through follow on works and before 2030; - For projects over £1.5 million value, achieve a minimum certification of BREEAM Very Good

-- Source materials and services locally where possible to minimize environmental impacts and support the local economy; - Consider the embodied carbon impacts of materials through design, specification, procurement and over the life of the building, with a preference for materials that have an Environmental Product Declaration; - Specify materials with low or no VOC in line with BREEAM; - Review and act on opportunities for improving climate resilience and adaptation for the property, drawing on PHP's physical climate related risks analysis.
+- (unless there is an NHS requirement to achieve certification on lower value projects); - Review options for decommissioning any onsite fossil fuel systems, such as gas and oil, where full electrification is feasible.
+Where not possible, plan for how this can be achieved in the future. - Identify feasible and cost effective measures to reduce tenant energy use intensity in line with future net zero operations, including upgrading lighting, controls, heating and ventilation and fabric efficiency; - Maximise opportunity for onsite generation of energy, principally through Solar PV; - Upgrade metering so as a minimum whole building consumption is recorded via automated means, available for monitoring and analysis by PHP and occupiers; - Minimise waste and maximise opportunities for material reuse through design and construction and aim to specify and install new products which can be easily maintained, upgraded or refurbished over their lifetime; - Have a preference for materials with responsible sourcing certification including BES6001 and Cradle to Cradle certification; - Source materials and services locally where possible to minimize environmental impacts and support the local economy; - Consider the embodied carbon impacts of materials through design, specification, procurement and over the life of the building, with a preference for materials that have an Environmental Product Declaration; - Specify materials with low or no VOC; - Review and act on opportunities for improving climate resilience and adaptation for the property, drawing on PHP's physical climate related risks analysis; and - Conduct ethical labour audits on a proportion of projects over £1.0million in value.